 We chose to go to Lighthouse Peak, which is arguably the most popular destination.
 We left from the the Givens, Spicer Lowry TH (which was across the road from the Hackberry Campground where we were staying).
 We went through Rustler's Draw first before connecting with the actual Lighthouse Trail several miles later.
 The first section had virtually no people but the Lighthouse Trail was moderately crowded.

 We both wanted to camp that night, but I knew I should probably alter my approach from how I do this stuff by myself.

 It was the middle of winter and the overnight lows were predicted to be in the high 20's.
 When we arrived in Amarillo, it was unbelievably windy (30-40 mph?) up on the plateau.
 I was hoping the wind would die down in the canyon (and luckily it did) but it still seemed like this could easily give a very bad first impression of camping with me (and backpacking).
 Foremost in my mind was the memory of when I told her for the first time that I often go winter backpacking in Colorado mountains.
-She was slack-jawed with a silent expression that said "but...why?".
+She stood mouth open with a silent expression that said "but...why?".
 (When I have to get out of my sleeping bag in the morning, I sometimes I ask myself the same question).